Condortheburninator/Condortheburninator/README.md

 #
 ### :cactus: about me
-hey there, i'm condor. currently, i'm an analytics / data / business intelligence engineer specialising in etl, programming, and report building.
+👋 hey there, i'm condor.

+currently, i'm an analytics engineer specialising in data transformations, automations, etl/elt and report building.

 <br>